adityasissodiya/DppInsights/readme/random_forest.md

 - **Precision, Recall, F1-Scores**: These metrics show that both models are having a hard time distinguishing between the two classes, though Random Forest performs slightly better.
 The model is still not fully capturing the patterns that distinguish `True` from `False` very effectively.

 ### **What This Means**:
-1. **Slight Improvement**: The Random Forest did improve performance slightly, but not as much as you’d expect from a more advanced model.
+1. **Slight Improvement**: The Random Forest did improve performance slightly, but not as much as expected from a more advanced model.
 This suggests that:
    - The current feature set may not have enough predictive power.
    - The model may benefit from hyperparameter tuning (e.g., adjusting the number of trees or tree depth).